jtm2021/eu-capital-quiz/README.md

 - ### Game Page ###
     - The game page section features a welcome area for players and a start button before proceeding to the actual game.
     - The game features four choices for each question and a next button that is only activated once the answer has been chosen.
-    - The last page of the game displays a congratulations message with the total score after completing the game
+    - The last page of the game displays a congratulation message with the total score after completing the game

 ![Game Page Welcome Area](images-readme/welcome-area.jpg)
 ![Game Page Start](images-readme/game-area.jpg)